calroc/Thun/docs/reference/select.md

 ## select

-Basis Function Combinator
+Basis Function

 Use a Boolean value to select one of two items from a sequence. :

-    [A B] false select
+       [a b] false select
     ------------------------
-     A
+               a

-    [A B] true select
+       [a b] true select
     -----------------------
-       B
+               b

+### Discussion

 The sequence can contain more than two items but not fewer.
-Currently Python semantics are used to evaluate the \"truthiness\" of the Boolean value (so empty string, zero, etc. are counted as false, etc.)

-Gentzen diagram.

-### Definition

-if not basis.

-### Derivation

-if not basis.

-### Source

-if basis

-### Discussion

-Lorem ipsum.

 ### Crosslinks

-Lorem ipsum.
+[choice]